Administrative & Office Support job market report cover, Seattle-Tacoma-Bellevue, WA, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Based on 10 local evidence items and 7 proxy signals.
-Some conclusions require category-level inference.
+The report leans on a mix of direct local labor data and newer proxy signals, so some conclusions require category-level inference.

 Limitations